juev/awesome-stars/README.md

 ## Ruby

 - [d12frosted/homebrew-emacs-plus](https://github.com/d12frosted/homebrew-emacs-plus) – Emacs Plus formulae for the Homebrew package manager
+- [feedbin/feedbin](https://github.com/feedbin/feedbin) – A nice place to read on the web.
 - [huginn/huginn](https://github.com/huginn/huginn) – Create agents that monitor and act on your behalf.
 Your agents are standing by!
 - [red-data-tools/YouPlot](https://github.com/red-data-tools/YouPlot) – A command line tool that draw plots on the terminal.
 - [ttscoff/searchlink](https://github.com/ttscoff/searchlink)